lab-rasool/SeNMo/README.md

 For detailed information, refer to the [arXiv paper](https://doi.org/10.48550/arXiv.2405.08226).

 ## Future_Work
+in progress...creating class packages for CLI pre-processing and generating embeddings at inference time.

 - Link to MINDS dataset
 - Link to HoneyBee